secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Script Control/Flow Control - Loops.md

+### Introduction
  - The control of the flow of our scripts is essential.
 We have already learned about the `if-else` conditions, which are also part of flow control.
-After all, we want our script to work quickly and efficiently, and for this, we can use other components to increase efficiency and allow error-free processing.
-Each control structure is either a `branch` or a `loop`.
+ - After all, we want our script to work quickly and efficiently, and for this, we can use other components to increase efficiency and allow error-free processing.
+ - Each control structure is either a `branch` or a `loop`.
 Logical expressions of boolean values usually control the execution of a control structure.
-These control structures include:
 	- Branches:
 	    - `If-Else` Conditions
 	    - `Case` Statements